ubilabs/react-geosuggest/README.md

 If the function returns true then the suggest will not be included in the displayed results.
 Only parameter is an object with data of the selected suggest.
 (See above)

+#### skipGeocode
+Type: `Boolean`
+Default: `false`

+If false, the selected suggestion will be geocoded using Google's Geocoding API.
+If true, the suggestion will not be geocoded.

 #### autoActivateFirstSuggest
 Type: `Boolean`
 Default: `false`